M.A. (Leadership in Therapeutic Child & Social Care)

 The next intake for the M.A.
 (Leadership in Therapeutic Child & Social Care) is September 2023.

 Applications are now open for September 2023 intake.
-Please email Damien McLellan at firstname.lastname@example.org or phone him on 087 2836923 if you have any questions.
+Please email Colleen Macintosh-Hill at firstname.lastname@example.org or phone her on 085 272 7254 if you have any questions.

 The M.A.
-(Leadership in Therapeutic Child and Social Care) is based on our well-established MATCC programme which has been running in the college for over 10 years now.
+(Leadership in Therapeutic Child and Social Care), validated by Quality & Qualifications Ireland (QQI), is based on our well-established MATCC programme which has been running in the college for over 20 years now.
 It emphasises the skills and abilities required for leading therapeutic care in practice.

 What is so unique about this programme?